AmiraBasyouni/react-diagram-schema/CONTRIBUTING.md

 # Contributing to react-diagram-schema

 Thank you for your interest in contributing! 🎉
-`react-diagram-schema` is a a standalone CLI tool that generates a JSON schema from React source code, designed to integrate with [react-diagram-visualizer](https://github.com/AmiraBasyouni/react-diagram-visualizer) for visualizing [ReactFlow](https://reactflow.dev/)-based UML diagrams.
+`react-diagram-schema` is a standalone CLI tool that generates a JSON schema from React source code, designed to integrate with [react-diagram-visualizer](https://github.com/AmiraBasyouni/react-diagram-visualizer) for visualizing [ReactFlow](https://reactflow.dev/)-based UML diagrams.
 We aim to make React component architecture more **visual, structured, and developer-friendly**, and your help can make a big difference.

 ## How to Get Started